isomerpages/moe-woodgrovesec/_cca/Clubs and Societies/Media Club.md

 **Training Days**

 	Mondays: 3:30 - 5:30pm
-	Thursday: 3:30 - 5:30pm (Seasonal)
+	Thursday: 3:30 - 5:30pm (Selected)

-\*Additional sessions will be organised for selected students for the preparation of various events.Sessions are subject to change.
+\*Additional sessions will be organised for selected students for the preparation of various events.
+Sessions are subject to change.

 #### Achievements and Highlights 2025